99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

     attribute_exist / attribute_not_exist / attribute_type / contains / begins_with / IN and between / size (2 concurrent write could fail because 1 updates and the other
     finds the new data and doesn't match so the second one fails)
   - atomic writes: one says increase by 1, the other increase by 2, at the end the result is 3, both writes succeed
   - batch writes: Write / update many items at a time
+  - TransactWriteitems: multiple items Transactional all-or-nothing write.
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

 - Reading Data: